Skip to content

 1998

-Suterra registered the first aerosol mating disruption product in the United States for use against peach twig borer, a pest most prevalent in stone fruit.
+Suterra registered the first aerosol mating disruption product in the United States for use against peach twig borer (Anarsia lineatella), a pest most prevalent in stone fruit.

 2010

-Suterra was the first to develop and release a mating disruption product for a non-Lepidopteran pest, vine mealybug.
+Suterra was the first to develop and release a mating disruption product for a non-Lepidopteran pest, vine mealybug (Planococcus ficus).

 2014